Researchers suggest AI can learn common sense from animals

 “This is especially true in a reinforcement learning context, where, thanks to progress in deep learning, it is now possible to bring the methods of comparative cognition directly to bear,” the researchers’ paper reads.
 “Animal cognition supplies a compendium of well-understood, nonlinguistic, intelligent behavior; it suggests experimental methods for evaluation and benchmarking; and it can guide environment and task design.”

-DeepMind introduced some of the first forms of AI that combine deep learning and reinforcement learning, like the deep Q-network (DQN) algorithm, a system that played numerous Atari games at superhuman levels.
+DeepMind introduced some of the first forms of AI to combine deep learning and reinforcement learning, like the deep Q-network (DQN) algorithm, a system that played numerous Atari games at superhuman levels.
 AlphaGo and AlphaZero also used deep learning and reinforcement learning to train AI to beat a human Go champion and achieve other feats.
 More recently, DeepMind produced AI that automatically generates reinforcement learning algorithms.

-On the human cognition side, at a Stanford HAI conference earlier this month DeepMind neuroscience research director Matthew Botvinick urged machine learning practitioners to engage in more interdisciplinary work with neuroscientists and psychologists.
+At a Stanford HAI conference earlier this month, DeepMind neuroscience research director Matthew Botvinick urged machine learning practitioners to engage in more interdisciplinary work with neuroscientists and psychologists.

-Unlike other methods of training AI, deep reinforcement learning gives an agent an objective and reward, an approach similar to training animals using food rewards.
+Unlike other methods of training AI, deep reinforcement learning gives an agent an objective and a reward, an approach similar to training animals using food rewards.
 Previous animal cognition studies have looked at a number of species, including dogs and bears.
-Cognitive behavioral scientists have discovered higher levels of intelligence in animals than previously assumed, including dolphins’ self-awareness, and crows’ capability for revenge.
+Cognitive behavioral scientists have discovered higher levels of intelligence in animals than previously assumed, including self-awareness among dolphins and vengeful attributes of crows.

-Studies on animals’ cognitive abilities may also inspire AI researchers to look at problems in a different way, especially in deep reinforcement learning.
+Studies exploring animals’ cognitive abilities may also inspire AI researchers to look at problems differently, especially in the field of deep reinforcement learning.
 As researchers draw parallels between animals in testing scenarios and reinforcement learning agents, the idea of testing AI systems’ cognitive abilities has evolved.
 Other forms of AI, like assistants Alexa or Siri, for example, cannot search a maze for a box containing a reward or food.

-Published in CellPress Reviews, the team’s paper — “Artificial Intelligence and the Common Sense of Animals” — cites cognition experiments with birds and primates.
+Published in CellPress Reviews, the research team’s paper — “Artificial Intelligence and the Common Sense of Animals” — cites cognition experiments with birds and primates.

 “Ideally, we would like to build AI technology that can grasp these interrelated principles and concepts as a systematic whole and that manifests this grasp in a human-level ability to generalize and innovate,” the paper reads.
 “How to build such AI technology remains an open question.
 But we advocate an approach wherein RL agents, perhaps with as-yet-undeveloped architectures, acquire what is needed through extended interaction with rich virtual environments.”

 When it comes to building systems like those mentioned in the paper, challenges include helping agents sense that they exist within an independent world.
-Training agents to grasp the concept of common sense is another hurdle, along with identifying the kinds of environments and tasks best suited to the task.
+Training agents to grasp the concept of common sense is another hurdle, along with identifying the kinds of environments and challenges best suited to the task.

-A prerequisite for training agents to use common sense will be 3D simulated worlds with realistic physics.
-These can simulate objects, like shells that can be cracked apart, lids that can be unscrewed, and packets that can be torn open.
+A prerequisite for training agents to use common sense will be 3D-simulated worlds with realistic physics.
+These can simulate everyday objects, like shells that can be cracked apart, lids that can be unscrewed, and packets that can be torn open.

 “This is within the technological capabilities of today’s physics engines, but such rich and realistic environments have yet to be deployed at scale for the training of RL agents,” the paper reads.

-The researchers argue that common sense is not a uniquely human trait, but it depends on some basic concepts, like understanding what an object is, how the object occupies space, and the relationship between cause and effect.
+The researchers argue that while common sense is not a uniquely human trait, it depends on some basic concepts, like understanding what an object is, how the object occupies space, and the relationship between cause and effect.
 Among these principles is the ability to perceive an object as a semi-permanent thing that can remain fairly persistent over time.

 Forms of cognition exhibited by animals include an understanding of the permanence of objects and of the possibility of a reward inside a container, like a seed inside a shell.
 The challenge of endowing agents with such common sense principles can be cast as the problem of finding tasks and curricula that, given the right architecture, will result in trained agents that can pass suitably designed transfer tasks.